-To date, we have compiled the data and are now examining the trends.
-Results are showing significant decreases in NO3 deposition in the NE US, similar to those observed in other regions such as central Europe.
+We have compiled the data and examinied the trends.
+Results have shown significant decreases in NO3 deposition in the NE US, similar to those observed in other regions such as central Europe.
 If decreases in N deposition have had demonstrable effects on the recovery of estuarine areas and reduced eutrophication, it will allow managers to focus a more useful targeting of management on other sources of nitrogen (fertilizer use and wastewater disposal).

 - Lloret, J., Valiela, I. 2016 Unprecedented decrease in deposition of nitrogen oxides over North America: The relative effects of emission controls and prevailing air-mass trajectories.
 Biogeochemistry.

 - Valiela, I., Owens, C., Elmstrom, E., Lloret, J. 2016.
 Eutrophication of Cape Cod estuaries: Effect of decadal changes in global-driven atmospheric and local-scale wastewater nutrient loads.
 Marine Pollution Bulletin.

 - Reductions in atmospheric oxidized nitrogen deposition over North America: The relative role of emission controls and climatic patterns.
 The Ecosystems Center 2016 Seminar Series.
 Woods Hole, MA.